2020 NEBBC RULES

-The terms and conditions presented in this contract apply between New England Bassin and the New England-Northeast Big Bass Challenge, herein referred to as NEBBC, and those persons registering for and participating in NEBBC competitive Events (“Anglers”).
+The terms and conditions presented in this contract apply between New England Bassin and Tournament Management Services , herein referred to as NEB and TMS, respectively., and those persons (anglers) registering for and participating in New England - Northeast Big Bass Challenge (NEBBC) competitive Events.
 “Events” include both “Challenges” (distributed competition where anglers do not congregate) and “Tournaments” (meet-up competition).

 1. Participation and Eligibility

-A. This event is managed by NEBBC, an independant bass fishing tournament service provider and promoter.
+A. This event is promoted and managed by Tournament Management Services (TMS), an independant for profit bass fishing tournament service provider.

-B. This event is sponsored in part by New England Bassin and all affiliated sponsors of New England Bassin.
-No membership in NEBassin or NEBBC is required to participate.
+B. This event is presented in part by New England Bassin and all affiliated sponsors of New England Bassin.
+No membership in NE Bassin is required to participate.

 B. Minimum age to register and/or participate in this tournament is 18 years of age.

 C. Waiver and Release of Liability — By registering for this Event and as a condition of participation in this event , each Competitor agrees to accept the terms and conditions of the NEBBC Waiver and Release of Liability Agreement attached hereto below:

 WAIVER AND RELEASE OF LIABILITY AGREEMENT

 In consideration of being allowed to participate in any way in the NEBBC's Event and its related competition and activities, I, the undersigned (or registrant), being at least 18 years of age, acknowledge and agree/affirm that my participation in any NEBBC Event is voluntary and declare that I am physically fit and capable to participate in the event.